ansys/scade-guitools/tests/Integration/README.md

   Loading integration tests for Ansys SCADE GUI Tools <version>.
   Integration tests for Ansys SCADE GUI Tools <version> loaded.
   ```
+* Launch the command `Tools/Test GUI Tools/Dialog...` and verify a dialog pops-up.

 ## Clean
 You may uninstall the package once the tests are completed: